SviatlanaSv/2024-12-20-TIC-TAC-TOE/README.md

 ## Project Overview
-This project is a **Tic Tac Toe** game built with React.
-The application allows users to play in two modes.
+This project is a **Tic Tac Toe** game 🎮 built with React.
+The application allows users to play in two modes:
-In **Play with a Friend Mode**, two users can take turns playing on the same device.
-In **Play with a Robot Mode**, one player can challenge the AI, where the robot makes its moves automatically.
+- In **Play with a Friend Mode**, two users can take turns playing on the same device.
+- In **Play with a Robot Mode**, one player can challenge the AI, where the robot makes its moves automatically.

-The game features a reset button to restart the game and displays the winner when a player achieves a winning combination.
+The game features a reset button to restart the game and displays the winner 🏆 when a player achieves a winning combination.
 Additionally, if no player wins and all spaces are filled, the game ends in a draw.

 ---